-10.5 Examples
+11.5 Examples

-- The shot-scraper-demo repository uses this tool to capture recently spotted owls in El Granada, CA according to this page, and to generate an annotated screenshot illustrating a Datasette feature as described in my blog. - Ben Welsh built @newshomepages, a Twitter bot that uses shot-scraper and GitHub Actions to take screenshots of news website homepages and publish them to Twitter.
+- The shot-scraper-demo repository uses this tool to capture recently spotted owls in El Granada, CA according to this page, and to generate an annotated screenshot illustrating a Datasette feature as described in my blog. - The Datasette Documentation uses screenshots taken by shot-scraper running in the simonw/datasettescreenshots GitHub repository, described in detail in Automating screenshots for the Datasette documentation using shot-scraper. - Ben Welsh built @newshomepages, a Twitter bot that uses shot-scraper and GitHub Actions to take screenshots of news website homepages and publish them to Twitter.
 The code for that lives in palewire/newshomepages. - scrape-hacker-news-by-domain uses shot-scraper javascript to scrape a web page.
 See Scraping web pages from the command-line with shot-scraper for details of how this works.